apache/flink-web/contributing/reviewing-prs.md

 ### 6. Are the English and Chinese documentation updated?

 If the pull request introduces a new feature, the feature should be documented.
 The Flink community is maintaining both an English and a Chinese documentation.
 So both documentations should be updated.
-If you are not familiar with Chinese language, please open a JIRA tagged with the `chinese-translation` component for Chinese documentation translation and link it with current JIRA issue.
+If you are not familiar with the Chinese language, please open a Jira assigned to the `chinese-translation` component for Chinese documentation translation and link it with current Jira issue.
 If you are familiar with Chinese language, you are encouraged to update both sides in one pull request.

 See more about how to [contribute documentation]({{ site.baseurl }}/contributing/contribute-documentation.html).